-(Guidance on DBS checks can be found on the No Limit Cycling Club Website or on request from the No Limit Cycling Club Lead Safeguarding Officer)
+(Guidance on DBS checks can be requested from the No Limit Cycling Club nolimildn@gmail.com)

-4.1.
+- 4.1.
 No Limit Cycling Club requires that all staff and volunteers working in any cycling activity follow and adhere to the standards set out in the Code of Conduct and No Limit Cycling Club guidance relevant to their role.

-Similarly, all participants are expected to follow their respective Codes of Conduct to ensure the enjoyment of all and assist No Limit Cycling Club in ensuring their welfare is safeguarded.
+Similarly, all participants are expected to follow their respective Codes of Conduct to ensure the enjoyment of all and assist No Limit Cycling Club in ensuring their welfare is safeguarded. - 4.2.

-- 4.2.
 No Limit Cycling Club recommend all staff and volunteers working in the sport to complete a course in basic awareness of safeguarding adults.
 (Recommended safeguarding training can be requested from the British Cycling Lead Safeguarding Officer by emailing compliance@britishcycling.org.uk) - 4.3.
 The use of prohibited or illegal substances should not be tolerated. - 4.4.
 All adults should be treated equally and their dignity should be preserved.
 This includes giving more and less talented members of a group similar attention, time and respect. - 4.5.
 It can be difficult to distinguish poor practice from abuse, whether intentional or accidental.